-Bowie‘s meticulous performance as Major Jack Celliers, the rebellious South African officer confined to a Japanese PoW camp during WWII is consistently intriguing.
+Bowie‘s meticulous performance as New Zealander Major Jack Celliers, the rebellious and eccentric war hero confined to a Japanese PoW camp during WWII is consistently intriguing.

 Other key characters include Captain Yonoi (Ryuichi Sakamoto), the young camp commandant; Lt.
 Col. John Lawrence (Tom Conti), a British ofﬁcer who has lived in Japan and speaks ﬂuent Japanese; and Sgt.
 Hara (Takeshi Kitano), a brutal but principled noncommissioned ofﬁcer with whom Lawrence strikes up a friendship.

-Celliers suffers from guilt for having betrayed his younger brother while both were attending boarding school in South Africa.
+Celliers suffers from guilt for having betrayed his younger, deformed brother while both were attending boarding school.
 Conversely, Yonoi feels an overwhelming sense of shame.
 Having been posted to Manchuria, he was unable to be in Tokyo when his Army comrades, the “Shining Young Ofﬁcers”, staged a military coup d’état in 1936 (the ‘February 26 Incident’).

 When the coup failed, Yonoi’s comrades were all executed, and Yonoi feels ill at ease with his own survival.

 Although Celliers confesses his guilty secret only to Lawrence, Captain Yonoi senses that Celliers is a kindred spirit.
-Yonoi develops a homoerotic ﬁxation with him and wants to replace British RAAF Group Capt.
-Hicksley (Jack Thompson) with Celliers as the prisoners’ advocate.
+Yonoi develops a homoerotic ﬁxation with him and wants to replace Australian RAAF Group Captain Hicksley (Jack Thompson) with Celliers as the prisoners’ advocate.